RocketChat/EmbeddedChat/GSOC_2026_PROPOSAL_EmbeddedChat.md

-# GSoC 2026 Proposal: EmbeddedChat Reliability & UX Overhaul - Vivek Yadav
+# GSoC 2026 Proposal: EmbeddedChat Stability & Input Hardening - Vivek Yadav

 ---

 ## 1. Abstract

-I am proposing a comprehensive overhaul of the **Rocket.Chat EmbeddedChat** component to ensure production-grade reliability and feature parity with the main web client.
-While EmbeddedChat serves as a powerful drop-in solution for integrating chat into external websites, critical user experience gaps—specifically in message composition, authentication stability, and real-time updates—hinder its adoption in enterprise environments.
-My project will leverage the **React SDK** internals to refactor the input handling system, optimize the authentication hooks, and implement a robust "quoting" mechanism that mirrors the core Rocket.Chat experience.
+I am proposing a targeted set of improvements for the **Rocket.Chat EmbeddedChat** component to ensure production-grade reliability.
+While EmbeddedChat serves as a powerful drop-in solution, specific user experience gaps—specifically in message composition and authentication stability—hinder its adoption.
+My project will leverage the **React SDK** internals to harden the input handling system, optimize the authentication hooks, and implement a robust "quoting" mechanism.

 ## 2. The Problem